-NORTH CHARLESTON, SC (WCSC) - Family and friends of Erica DeGuzman will ask the South Carolina Parole Board Wednesday to deny parole for her killer.
+COLUMBIA, SC (WCSC) - Family and friends of Erica DeGuzman asked the South Carolina Parole Board on Wednesday to deny parole for her killer.

 Tony DeGuzman and two of Erica's friends visited her grave Tuesday morning.
 They always go there the day before the parole hearing.

-"We just can't forgive and forget when we have to do this every two years, there's no way because the memories are so vivid," said Christmas.
+"We just can't forgive and forget when we have to do this every two years, there's no way because the memories are so vivid," said Erica's friend Tina Christmas.
 "We will fight every time, we will stand and speak for Erica."